virajvchavan/calendar_app/README.md

 ## Possible improvements/pending tasks
 - Please take a look at **Issues** section of this repository.
+- Will be working on these as I get time.

 ## Run locally
 - Ruby '2.7.0'